The Exam

 Either way above mark distribution suggests there were considerable disadvantages for the Sinhala medium students.

 This is not limited to this exam, this has been an ongoing issue for some time.
 Using the aggregate of raw marks for university admission was an unreliable and obsolete method (discarded by most countries) and was proving to be a grave injustice to students.
 Because of the variance and discrepancies that exist between the variety of papers offered, and therefore the element of subjectivity between different examiners during marking.
 Apart from a few instances where objectivity can be maintained to a degree (e.g. in MCQ), in most other situations the variance is significant.
-The Department of Examinations should implement a solution for this long-standing issue.
-The department already has a well-tested solution for this problem, the Z-score system.
-Otherwise, they can go for more MCQ-based question papers in these type of competitive exams.

 -